1990 Bangladesh mass uprising: Students' movement

-(…) ignoring the conflict and mistrust within the battling political parties, Sarbadaliya Chatra Oikya Parishad (All-party Students Council) became the driving force in the mass uprising.
+(...) ignoring the conflict and mistrust within the battling political parties, Sarbadaliya Chatra Oikya Parishad (All-party Students Council) became the driving force in the mass uprising.

-The protests turned violent after the police firing on a rally of Chatra Dal on 10 October that claimed the life of Naziruddin Jehad, a Chatra Dal leader from Sirajganj who came to Dhaka to participate the nationwide strike called by the three alliances against Ershad.
+The protests turned violent after the police firing on a rally of Chatra Dal on 10 October that claimed the life of Naziruddin Jehad, a Chatra Dal leader from Sirajganj who came to Dhaka to participate in the nationwide strike called by the three alliances against Ershad.

-On 4 November, the council of students rallied at the Gulistan area of the capital where they were met with police excesses.
-The students' alliance declared to siege the colony of minister's on 17 November 1990.
+On 4 November, the council of students rallied at the Gulistan area of the capital, where they were met with police excesses.
+The students' alliance declared a siege of the colony of ministers on 17 November 1990.
 The program turned into a violent one when hundreds of students from the university campus locked into a battle with police that left hundreds of students injured.
 The student body on 21 November held another procession and locked in a clash with police.

-On 27 November, during a program of the students council, armed cadres of Jatiya Party opened fire on the students that ensued a gun battle with the armed cadres of Chatra Dal.
-While passing the Teacher-Students Centre – TSC intersection of the University of Dhaka, physician Shamsul Alam Khan Milon was shot by the Jatiya Party cadres and later died.
-This incident enraged the students and the council demanded the resignation of all ministers of the cabinet by 30 November and declared that if their demands are not met, the cabinet members would face dire consequences.
+On 27 November, during a program of the students council, armed cadres of the Jatiya Party opened fire on the students that ensued a gun battle with the armed cadres of Chatra Dal.
+While passing the Teacher-Students Centre (TSC) intersection of the University of Dhaka, physician Shamsul Alam Khan Milon was shot by the Jatiya Party cadres and later died.
+This incident enraged the students, and the council demanded the resignation of all ministers of the cabinet by 30 November and declared that if their demands are not met, the cabinet members would face dire consequences.

-On the following day, the students came out from the campus with rally which was attacked by police and BDR personnel.
-On 28 November, stick-welding students from the University of Dhaka staged demonstration in surrounding areas of the campus.
+On the following day, the students came out from the campus with a rally that was attacked by police and BDR personnel.
+On 28 November, stick-welding students from the University of Dhaka staged a demonstration in surrounding areas of the campus.
 Students blocked the railway in Malibagh of the capital and forced the driver to stop the train and flee.

 The series of student protests compelled the Ershad regime to think about a safe exit.

 Joint declaration

-BNP led a seven-party alliance, Awami League led 8-party alliance and Leftist 5-party alliance drafted a "Joint Declaration of Three Alliance" on 19 November 1990.
+The BNP-led seven-party alliance, the Awami League-led 8-party alliance, and the leftist 5-party alliance drafted a "Joint Declaration of Three Alliance" on 19 November 1990.

-This declaration was basically a road-map outlining the process to hand over the Presidency of Ershad to a civil government.
+This declaration was basically a roadmap outlining the process to hand over the presidency of Ershad to a civil government.
 The declaration included the idea of a caretaker government that would take over after the fall of Ershad and would hold a free and fair election within 90 days of its arrival to power.

 The formula of replacing Ershad as the president was: